particle-iot/docs/src/content/tutorials/product-tools/manufacturing-cellular.md

 | Electron | Gen 2 | ELC404, ELC314, E270, E260, E350 |

-2. There is one Contract Manufacturer (CM) handling final assembly of the product.
+- There is one Contract Manufacturer (CM) handling final assembly of the product.

 For small-scale deployments and testing you could also be taking assembled circuit boards and preparing the final assembly, such as putting the circuit boards in the enclosure and connecting any cables, yourself.

-3. Devices are programmed via SWD/JTAG where possible.
+- Devices are programmed via SWD/JTAG where possible.

 While OTA is the preferred solution for releasing firmware updates in the field, local flashing is the recommended technology for manufacturing.

 SWD/JTAG is the most efficient approach for flashing firmware to Particle devices at scale.
 Using a Segger J/LINK on a Gen 3 device it's possible to flash the bootloader, SoftDevice, Device OS, and user firmware binary in under 10 seconds total.

 Alternative workflows using the Particle CLI and a USB connection are supported as well.
 This is the recommended method for the Tracker One, which does not have SWD/JTAG available in the M8 connector.
-See the application note [AN038 Installing specific Device OS versions](/datasheets/app-notes/an038-installing-specific-device-os) for more information.
+See the [programming devices](/reference/developer-tools/programming-devices/) for more information.

-4. The device provisioning (device claiming & import, SIM activation & import) process is not necessarily performed simultaneously with the manufacturing process.
+- The device provisioning (device claiming & import, SIM activation & import) process is not necessarily performed simultaneously with the manufacturing process.

-Device provisioning is typically not performed by the CM but instead by the customer directly within their fleet management workflow.
-Instructions for provisioning, which can occur at any time before or after the manufacturing process, are included at the end of this document.

-5. Manufacturing test firmware has been prepared in accordance with the principles of Incoming Quality Control.
+- Manufacturing test firmware has been prepared in accordance with the principles of Incoming Quality Control.

 Incoming Quality Control or IQC is the step of validating that each part in the assembly is functional and meets quality requirements prior to assembly into the finished product.
 This step may not be necessary if the part is simply removed and swapped for a new one.
 However, if the part is soldered into the product thus making it difficult to remove and swap a new one into the finished product, then IQC may be required to first test the component before installing.
 This is typically done for every part if the consequence of a faulty device is expensive, and done as spot-checking if less so.
 The IQC test rig is typically a ZIF socket used to plug in a device, press a button and visually see a pass/fail.

 Said firmware should exercise the electronics on your production board, testing all analog connections and peripherals.
 This firmware should be compatible with your target production Device OS version.

-It is further assumed that this firmware initializes and sustains a non-blocking connection via cellular to the Particle Cloud (for the purpose of connectivity testing).
-If your production FW is sufficient for exercising full device functionality for sufficient manufacturing test logs, then a separate manufacturing test firmware may be unnecessary.

 It is recommended that [Particle Workbench](/tutorials/developer-tools/workbench/) be used to develop this manufacturing firmware (and your application firmware as well).

 Particle does not have an example of manufacturing test firmware, given the variety of forms said firmware may take.

-7. For E Series and B Series implementations, an RGB Status LED is connected to the device in some way.
+- For E Series and B Series implementations, an RGB Status LED is connected to the device in some way.

 Particle recommends putting an LED on all baseboards; without one it can be difficult to quickly assess the functionality of the Particle device.
 At the very least, we strongly recommend adding a test header or test points on the board so one can access the RGB LEDs, reset, mode, and USB from a debugging adapter.